Timea's Kitchen

 • 1 teaspoon vegetable mix for soups

-• 1 tablespoon sweet paprika Hungarian
+• 1 tablespoon paprika sweet, Hungarian

 • 3 tablespoon wheat flour